Configuration#

 jupyter lite build --XeusPythonEnv.environment_file=custom.yml

 It is common to provide pip dependencies in a conda environment file.
-This is currently not supported by xeus-python, but there is a work-in-progress to support it.
+This is currently partially supported by xeus-python.
+See “pip packages” section.

 Then those packages are usable directly: